cwi-swat/langdev/Langdev2024.md

 </ul>

 <p>
-We encourage presenters to demonstrate their work with a **demo or live coding** over “just” showing slides.
-Additionally, we encourage speakers to accompany their presentations with a **reproduction package** that helps the participants to (easily) run the presented tools, experiment with them, or tweak benchmark experiments.
+We encourage presenters to demonstrate their work with a <strong>demo or live coding</strong> over “just” showing slides.
+Additionally, we encourage speakers to accompany their presentations with a <strong>reproduction package</strong> that helps the participants to (easily) run the presented tools, experiment with them, or tweak benchmark experiments.
 This helps to create a lasting contribution.
 </p>

 <h2> Program Committee</h2>